John M. Dawson (Virginia politician): Early life and education

-He was educated at the Oberlin College, Ohio from 1862 until 1865 obtaining a master of arts.
+He studied at the Oberlin College, Ohio from 1862 until 1865 obtaining a Master of Arts.

 Military service and career

 He served in the American Civil War from September 1864 until discharged after then end of the war, serving in the 3rd New York Artillery Regiment.

 After the war he started as the pastor at the First Baptist Church in Williamsburg from April 1866, also soon becoming the regional Baptist associations leader.

 He started his political career joining the Republican Party sometime before July 1873 at which time he was elected to the Republican State Committee, he was a member of the State central committee for the Second District.
 There was a split in the local Republican Party for the candidate for the next senate session with one part supporting Dawson and another supporting the incumbent Daniel M. Norton.